kylie-ng/drafting-readme/README.md

 </p>

 The objective of this project is to create a Tamagotchi website that encourages productivity for all student users.
 This will be achieved by ensuring that the website has catered features and a clean user interface.
-The primary benefit of the applicatin is to reduce the mental load of the stakeholder by ensuring accurate, interactive, and usable tracking of the user’s student life.
+The primary benefit of the application is to reduce the mental load of the stakeholder by ensuring accurate, interactive, and usable tracking of the user’s student life.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>